ddmitov/perl-executing-browser/README.md

 ## Runtime Requirements

 * Qt libraries - Qt4 libraries, if you compiled the program using Qt4 classes, or Qt5 libraries, if you compiled the program using Qt5 classes.
-* Perl 5 distribution - any standard Linux or Mac Perl distribution or Strawberry Perl for Windows.
+* Perl 5 distribution - any standard Linux, Mac or Windows Perl distribution.

 ## Limitations